AIMAN2244/AIMAN2244/README.md

-## Hi I AM AIMAN REHMAN  👋
+<h1 align="center"> Hi I AM AIMAN REHMAN  👋

-<h1 align="center">A PASSIONATE SOFTWARE DEVELOPER FROM PAKISTAN
+<h2 align="center">A PASSIONATE SOFTWARE DEVELOPER FROM PAKISTAN

 Here are some ideas to get you started: